BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

     H_p(p_1, ..., p_\Omega, 0, ...) = H_p(p_1, ..., p_\Omega)
 $$

 From the last property follows, that the entropy changes for conditional probabilities.
-The conditional probability expects certainty for some circumstamces and we gain this certainty by observing them.
+The conditional probability expects certainty for some circumstamces, and we gain this certainty by observing them.
 Intuitively, performing measurements changes the uncertainty of the system.

 We start from the joint distribution p(A, B) with